 The South Pacific region in Oceania, which encompasses Melanesia as well as parts of Micronesia and Polynesia, is renowned for pristine beaches, sparkling blue waters and island resorts.
 Resorts don’t exactly conjure up a picture that seems affordable to the average person, right?
 You may therefore be asking, can I travel the South Pacific on a budget?

-The short answer is yes!
 In practice, it’s a little more complicated but it’s still very doable.
 You’ll just have to plan and research more than you would for somewhere like South East Asia.
 It’s not really a turn-up-and-go-for-it kind of region.
 This is due to a variety of factors, including limited transport options and the sheer distance between islands.

-I Can’t Afford a Resort!
+Travel the South Pacific on a Budget – I Can’t Afford a Resort!
 Where can I stay?

 There are a surprising amount of choices for budget travellers in the South Pacific.
 It can get a bit trickier on the less frequented islands but all of the major islands have hostels.
 Most can be found on Agoda.
 If you can’t find any on Agoda or similar booking sites, you may need to ask Uncle Google and book directly with the property.